Asian Studies

 A fair number of Asian studies majors are double majors, finding fruitful connections between Asian studies and disciplines such as political science, economics, art history, and environmental studies.

-In the Asian Studies Program, students will develop the following skills:
+In the Asian Studies Program, students will develop the following critical competencies and skills:

-- Learn about the language, literature, religion, visual culture, gender relations, history, and politics of a non-Western region and cultivate alternative perspectives on globalization;
+- Learn about the language, literature, religion, visual culture, gender relations, history, and politics of Asia;

-- Demonstrate basic proficiency in an East Asian language consistent with two years of academic study at Bowdoin; for South Asia majors, this expectation is met by intensive language study for one semester in an approved study-away program;
+- Demonstrate basic proficiency in an Asian language: for Chinese and Japanese, consistent with two years of academic study at Bowdoin; for East Asia majors wishing to focus on Korea and for South Asia majors, this expectation is met by intensive language study for one semester in an approved study-away program;

-- Read primary texts critically and situate them in their historical, social, cultural, and political contexts, as well as interrogate key assumptions in secondary texts and provide informed responses and critiques;
+- Engage critically with primary texts, situating them in their historical, social, cultural, and political contexts, and interrogate key assumptions in secondary texts, providing informed responses and critiques;

-- Conduct independent research using primary and secondary sources, applying theories and methods developed within the discipline or field.
+- Conduct independent research using primary and secondary sources, applying theories and methods developed within a discipline, as demonstrated through the completion of a capstone project.

 Options for Majoring or Minoring in the Program